| Title: | Interface Between GMT Map-Making Software and R |

 whether trailing |

-Element-specific format is supported, using vectors for lat
+Element-specific format is supported, using vectors for lat,

-The resulting string ends with N or S when lat
+The resulting string ends with N or S when lat is TRUE,

-E or W when lat
+E or W when lat is FALSE, or a number when lat is

 deg:min:sec string representation of the number(s).